AI Has Agency Now. What This Means for Work (And Workers)

 When asked how organizations must divide tasks between agents and humans, Mark says the degree of human involvement will depend on many factors.
 These include the decision's importance, the degree of trust in the AI agent’s recommendations, the consequences of a mistake, and the human worker's experience and judgment.

-Is the threat to humans real?
+Is the threat to human workers real?

 Well, not really.